PiC: A Phrase-in-Context Dataset for Phrase Understanding and Semantic Search: Introduction

+Others generated the context for a phrase by querying GPT-2 \cite{wang-etal-2021-phrase} or by retrieving from Wikipedia \cite{yu-ettinger-2020-assessing}.
+Yet, there was no human verification of the realism of generated text \cite{wang-etal-2021-phrase} and no human annotation of how a phrase's meaning changes w.r.t. the context \cite{yu-ettinger-2020-assessing}.
+All above drawbacks are limiting the evaluation of phrase understanding.

-To advance the development of contextualized phrase embeddings, we propose Phrase-in-Context (PiC), a suite of three tasks of increasing difficulty: (1) Phrase Similarity (PS), \ie compare the semantic similarity of two phrases in the same context sentence; (2) Phrase Retrieval (PR), \ie from a document, retrieve a phrase semantically similar to the query phrase; and (3) Phrase Sense Disambiguation (PSD), \ie find the target phrase $\vp$ semantically similar to the query phrase from a 2-paragraph document where $\vp$ appears twice, each time in a different context paragraph that provides a \emph{unique} meaning to $\vp$.
-Our $\sim$28K-example dataset is rigorously (a) \emph{annotated} by two groups of annotators: linguistics experts on \url{Upwork.com} and non-experts on Amazon Mechanical Turk (MTurk); and then (b) \emph{tested} by models, linguists, and graduate students.
+To advance the development of contextualized phrase embeddings, we propose Phrase-in-Context (PiC), a suite of three tasks: (1) Phrase Similarity (PS), \ie compare the semantic similarity of two phrases in the same context sentence (\cref{fig:ps_both_examples}); (2) Phrase Retrieval (PR), which is divided into PR-pass and PR-page (\cref{fig:pr_pass}--d), \ie from a passage or a Wikipedia page, retrieve a phrase semantically-similar to a given query phrase; and (3) Phrase-Sense Disambiguation (\psd), \ie find the target phrase $\vp$ semantically similar to the query phrase from a 2-paragraph document where $\vp$ appears twice, each time in a different context paragraph that provides a \emph{unique} meaning to $\vp$ (\cref{fig:psd}).
+Our $\sim$28K-example dataset is rigorously (a) \emph{annotated} and \emph{verified} by two groups of annotators: linguistics experts on \url{Upwork.com} and non-experts on Amazon Mechanical Turk (MTurk); and then (b) \emph{tested} by models, linguists, and graduate students.
 Our contributions are:

-\begin{enumerate} \item We build PiC\footnote{Our dataset, evaluation and dataset-construction code are at \url{https://phrase-in-context.github.io}}, the first, human-annotated benchmark suite of three tasks (PS, PR, and PSD) for evaluating and training contextualized phrase embeddings (\cref{sec:pic}).
-Compared to phrase similarity datasets, PS is the largest and also \emph{the first} to have phrases in context.
-PSD is the first contextualized phrase disambiguation task (as opposed to word sense disambiguation).
-And PR is the first phrase-retrieval task where the query is a phrase (as opposed to questions).
+\begin{enumerate} \item We build PiC\footnote{Dataset, code, and demos are available on \url{https://phrase-in-context.github.io}.}, the first, human-annotated benchmark for evaluating and training contextualized phrase embeddings (\cref{sec:pic}).
+Compared to existing phrase similarity datasets, PS is the first to require models to rely on context.